-"You don't want to get too close to your staff," veteran leaders warn.
+“You don’t want to get too close to your staff,” veteran leaders warned.

 For most of my professional life, I followed this advice.
-When employees sent friend requests, I ignored their offers.
-Careful not to hurt feelings, I never deleted requests ... but rathet let them sit idle until I left the district.
+When employees sent friend requests, I ignored their advances.
+Careful not to hurt feelings, I never deleted requests ...
+I simply let them sit idle until I left the district.
 Only after leaving would I accept the dozens of pending friend requests.

-But when I arrived at my current job, I used a different strategy.
+But when I became a superintendent, I used a different strategy.
 Rather than disregard the invitations, I began accepting friend requests from employees.
-“Let’s see how this goes,” I said upon clicking on the first blue “Add Friend” icon.
+“Let’s see how this goes…” I thought upon accepting my first friend request from a current employee.

-At first, only a few employees reached out.
+At first, only a few staff members reached out.
 But when others noticed I was accepting friend requests, the floodgates opened.
-Three and a half years later, I am Facebook friends with nearly two-thirds of our 265 employees.
+Several years later, and I was Facebook friends with hundreds of current staff.

-Whereas I was initially hesitant to change my philosophy, I now realize accepting employee friend requests was one of the best leadership decisions I've ever made.
+Whereas I was initially hesitant to change my philosophy, I now believe accepting employee friend requests – and engaging with those individuals online – is my best “secret weapon” for building workplace relationships.

 Belgian psychotherapist Esther Perel said, “Always take the time to acknowledge people.
 If you show interest in them, they will be interested in you.”

-Social media - this article will focus on Facebook - is where staff share what is most important in their lives.
+Social media – Facebook in particular - is where staff share what is most important in their lives.
 Whether they post pictures of a new grandchild, a wedding engagement, or a family vacation, when something important happens in their lives, staff spread the news on social media.

 When you have hundreds of employees - like many school leaders do - it can be hard to keep tabs on the latest news.
 And while leaders don't need to know everything that goes on, Facebook provides quick snapshots of employee milestone moments.

 What is particularly advantageous about Facebook friendships is that leaders have two distinct opportunities to make employees feel special.
 The first opportunity is when the leader initially scrolls through their feed and notices an employee post.
-When a leader “likes” the post and leaves a positive comment, this makes the employee feel important.
+When a leader “likes” the post and leaves a positive comment, this reinforces a people-first leadership approach.

 "Wow, my boss commented on my post," employees think upon receiving notification.
 "That really means a lot!"

-The second opportunity to make the employee feel special is when the leader subsequently crosses paths with the individual at work.
+The second opportunity to make the employee feel special happens later when the leader crosses paths with the individual at work.
 Rather than engage in classic "Good morning!" or "How are you?" small talk, the boss can focus attention on the employee by saying "Your new puppy is so cute!" or "How did your 5k race go?"

 “But I don’t do social media,” some readers may be thinking.
 “It’s a waste of time.”

 I totally get it.
-Studies have found a strong link between heavy social media use and mental health issues such as anxiety, depression, and stress.
+Studies have found a strong link between heavy social media use and mental health issues such as anxiety and depression.
 Furthermore, the addictive nature of social media drains precious brainpower and robs us of time that could be spent on productive activities.

 However, school leaders must understand current reality.
 Not only do 81 percent of American adults have Facebook accounts, 97 percent of college graduates use social media.
 And while platforms change with time, social media shows no signs of slowing down.

-The point is, Facebook is where most employees congregate.
-While not all school leaders are fans of social media, they must realize most school employees are.
-And when school leaders draw a line in the social media stand, they willingly forego valuable opportunities to engage with staff.
+The point is, Facebook is where employees congregate.
+While not all school leaders are fans of social media, most school employees are.
+And when school leaders say they “don’t do Facebook,” they willingly forego valuable opportunities to positively engage with staff.

-Alternately, leaders who are open to social media realize that online friendships aren't all that complicated.
-When they carefully navigate potential social media landmines, leaders discover that Facebook provides untapped leverage for building relationships and enhancing school culture.
+On the other hand, leaders who are open to social media realize that online friendships aren't all that complicated.
+When they carefully navigate potential social media landmines, leaders discover that Facebook provides untapped leverage for building relationships and enhancing workplace culture.

 Thinking about taking this advice and accepting employee friend requests?
-Here are six tips to remember:
+Here are seven tips to remember:

-Be Careful: It goes without saying that school leaders must be careful about what they post.
-Social media blunders are one of the quickest ways for school leaders to get into hot water.
+Be Careful: It goes without saying that school leaders must be cautious about what they post.
+Social media blunders are one of the quickest ways for school leaders to get into trouble.
 In today’s society, far more leaders are fired as a result of careless social media posts than they are low test scores.

-Don’t Play Favorites: School leaders must remember that some employees will attempt to read between the lines and dissect certain communications.
+Don’t Play Favorites: Leaders must remember that some employees will attempt to read between the lines and dissect certain communications.
 Therefore, school leaders must remain relatively consistent in how they interact with employees.
-You certainly don’t want to give off the impression that you are favoring certain staff.
+You certainly don’t want to give off the impression that you favor certain staff.

-Time Commitment: Adopting this professional practice shouldn't take much time, as most school leaders already use Facebook for personal and professional reasons.
-Simply taking five minutes every couple days to engage with a few employee posts is all that is needed for this practice to be impactful.
+Time Commitment: Adopting this professional practice shouldn't take much time.
+Most school leaders are already on Facebook, and dropping a like or leaving a comment on an employee’s page takes only a few seconds.
+Five to ten minutes every couple of days is all that is needed for this practice to be impactful.

-Return the Favor: School leaders who engage with employees on social media often notice that staff will reciprocate the support.
-Not only does it feel good when employees like your personal posts, school leaders typically find that employees with whom they have strong online relationships come to their rescue when community members question school-related decisions.
+Return the Favor: School leaders who engage with employees on social media often notice that those individuals will reciprocate the support.
+Not only does it feel good when staff like your personal posts, school leaders typically find that employees with whom they have strong online relationships come to their defense when community members question school-related decisions.

 Managerial myth says that school leaders shouldn't become Facebook friends with employees.

-School leaders who go from blocking invites to accepting requests discover an alternate pathway for building relationships.
+School leaders who go from blocking invites to accepting requests can take relationship building to a whole new level.

 If you liked this article, you'll love my new book Learning Curve!